john-s-lin/mambagym/README.md

 ## Running on high-performance clusters with `slurm`

 For info on how to run Python training or inference scripts on slurm, refer to [`/docs/slurm.md`](./docs/slurm.md).

+### GPU Environment

+The available GPUs on the Slurm cluster run CUDA 12.9.
+Ensure your JAX/PyTorch installations are compatible (e.g., via `pip install jax[cuda12_pip]` for JAX).